cbonoz/theta24/README.md

 ### Technologies used

 **Theta Metachain (testnet)**: This app was deployed and supports Theta Testnet.
-Depending on the use case, the event fired from the contract when listing is completed can be used to trigger separate blockchain-specific workflows.
+Depending on the use case, the event fired from the contract when the listing is completed can be used to trigger separate blockchain-specific workflows.
 Every donation and supporter request is indexed on a smart contract that becomes preserved for other creators and platforms to search.

 **Theta Gemma 2B**: Deployed LLM that can only be requested using requests from supporters.
 This provides an additional incentive for creators and supporters to engage on pages and make donations.

 **Theta Video management API**: Creators can back up all their video content to Theta Cloud directly from the CreatorPage app when they are connected with the address associated with the creator page creation.

-CreatorPage is an open source project build on NextJS.
+CreatorPage is an open source project built on NextJS.
 Build and deploy an instance of this app yourself.

 ### Updating the smart contract